snackabra/snackabra-webclient/README.rst

 want to be able to share photos and files, you will need your own storage server as well, and set ``REACT_APP_STORAGE_SERVER`` to point to it.

+Of course you can also point it to any other public host as well. [#f02]_

 Hosting your Client